make-my/makemy/readme.md

 &nbsp;

 ## 2️.
-Run makemy-init to get a pre-made example folder in your project
+Run makemy-init to get a pre-made "generator" folder in your project

 ### `makemy-init`